Today we celebrate a female botanist who fought to get recognition for women by the Linnaean Society.

 But, he finally finished it.
 And Hancock's 11th floor Garden of Nations officially opened on April 15, 1935.
 Nelson Rockefeller was there to see it - as well as students from Bryn Mawr College.
 The young women from Bryn Mawr arrived in costume representing the various nations.
 In the archives, there are beautiful photos of these young women - like the one of Nancy Nichol wearing a kimono in the Japanese garden.

-1908 The great woman botanist and Californian Kate Brandegee wrote her husband, Townsend, who she lovingly called Townie.
+1908 The great woman botanist and Californian Kate Brandegee wrote her husband, Townshend, who she lovingly called Townie.

 On this day in 1908, Kate was 64, and though she and Townie often botanized together, Kate was not afraid to go explore alone.
 She let Townie know in this letter that: